jackrabbit72380/Ho4kmmm/Readme.md

 "00.install_campaign_&_theater_options.txt" is only for unported Halo Online Eldeweto Version 0.6.1.0.

-I just uploaded tutorial legend so you can fix anything it list all the 4k mod settings just not in script format
+I just uploaded tutorial legend so you can fix anything.
+It list all the 4k mod settings just not in script format.

-it's what im useing to create the script.
+It's what im useing to create the script.
 __________________________________________________________________________________________________________________________